julianjohannesen/first-mern/README.md

 // THIS IS NEW

-// "react-auth" is the name we're giving our db.
-It will be created when we connect to it, if it doesn't already exist. const mongo_uri = 'mongodb://localhost/react-auth';
+// "first-mern" is the name we're giving our db.
+It will be created when we connect to it, if it doesn't already exist. const mongo_uri = 'mongodb://localhost/first-mern';

-// Mongoose's connect() method takes our db's URI, some connection options, and a callback.
+// Mongoose's connect() method takes three arguments: our db's URI, some connection options, and a callback.
 Don't worry about the connection options.
 The callback will catch any connection errors or log a success message. mongoose.connect(mongo_uri, {useNewUrlParser: true, useUnifiedTopology: true}, function (err) {
    if (err) {
        throw err;